A course on the conservation of cultural heritage made of wood

-The ICWCT was initiated as a response to a recommendation at UNESCO's General Conference in 1980, and has been organized in Norway every second year since 1984.
+The ICWCT was initiated as a response to a recommendation by UNESCO and has been organized in Norway every second year since 1984.
 It is directed towards professionals who have been working for some years within the field of wood conservation.
 The ICWCT covers a wide range of interdisciplinary topics relating to both buildings and objects made of wood.
 Theoretical and practical aspects of wood conservation are given equal consideration.
-Interesting cultural heritage sites constructed in wood will be visited during the course.
+Relevant cultural heritage sites constructed in wood will be visited during the course.

 Aim and objectives

 The aim of the course is to promote cultural understanding and research in the field of wood conservation, and to be a valuable resource for the work of the individual participants in their respective countries.
 The main objectives of the course are:

 - to establish a basic knowledge of wood, and the processing and use of wood, both structurally and decoratively;

 - to give participants the theoretical and practical knowledge essential for diagnosing the causes of deterioration, and for selecting the most appropriate methods of conservation and restoration of wood;